Awsyaseen76/jordanEvents/readme.md

 -[] profile details about each coach in event.

-Notes:
-	-[] attendance by the number for each member.

 User actions from starting register for particular evet:
 	- User register for event